apache/airflow/docs/apache-airflow/core-concepts/xcoms.rst

 There is also an ``orm_deserialize_value`` method that is called whenever the XCom objects are rendered for UI or reporting purposes; if you have large or expensive-to-retrieve values in your XComs, you should override this method to avoid calling that code (and instead return a lighter, incomplete representation) so the UI remains responsive.

-You can also override the ``clear`` method and use it when clearing results for given DAGs and tasks.
+You can also override the ``clear`` method and use it when clearing results for given Dags and tasks.
 This allows the custom XCom backend to process the data lifecycle easier.

 Working with Custom XCom Backends in Containers
 -----------------------------------------------